 Figure 12 and Table 9 show renewable heat energy by sector and industrial sub-sector.
-In 2017, most renewable heat energy was still used in industry; between 2005 and 2017, most of the growth was in the residential and commercial sectors, along with cement production (non-metallic minerals sector).
+In 2018, most renewable heat energy was still used in industry; between 2005 and 2018, most of the growth was in the residential and commercial sectors, along with cement production (non-metallic minerals sector).

-Renewable heat use in the residential sector declined by more than half between 1990 and 2005 due to decreased use of wood in open fires, but increased by 229% between 2005 and 2017.
+Renewable heat use in the residential sector declined by more than half between 1990 and 2005 due to decreased use of wood in open fires, but increased by 246% between 2005 and 2018.
 This increase has been due to increased use of wood, including wood chips and wood pellets; solar thermal for water heating; and, increasingly, ambient energy from heat pumps.

-Renewable heat increased by a factor of 10 in the services sector between 2005 and 2017.
+Renewable heat increased by a factor of 7 in the services sector between 2005 and 2018.
 This growth occurred mostly in biomass and ambient energy from heat pumps.

-Increased use of renewable waste in cement manufacture was the largest contributor to renewable thermal energy growth.
+Increased use of renewables in households was the largest contributor to renewable thermal energy growth between 2005 and 2018.

 In industry, most renewable heat energy is in the form of wood waste used in board and saw mills.
-The food processing industry mostly uses tallow, but this declined by 57% between 2005 and 2017.
+The food processing industry mostly uses tallow, but this declined by 52% between 2005 and 2018.
 A significant new source of renewable heat energy that has emerged since 2005 is the use of renewable waste in cement manufacture.